SunidhiSingh0604/jarvis-ai-assistant/README.md

 </p>

 <blockquote>
-  💡 Built this because I wanted a hands-free way to manage my morning routine.
+  💡 > 💡 Built to explore voice interfaces and AI integration in Python — expanding my skills beyond classroom theory into a real working project.
 </blockquote>

 <hr>